 It is a complete change in approach for humanitarian and development organizations.
 The first concrete measure taken by the World Bank concerns a financial instrument which allows Lebanon and Jordan, which host a large number of refugees, to access loans with very low interest rates, close to zero, in the same way as the least developed countries (LDCs), whereas they are middle-income countries (MICs).
 Donors have agreed to pay the difference in the interest rates between these two categories of country in the case of Lebanon and Jordan.
 A more complex financing policy remains to be built, which starts with grants and includes microloans to enterprises and loans to large investors.

-The second concrete measure is the establishment of special economic zones (SEZs) in Jordan, to give enterprises facilities in terms of taxes, investments and access to European and American export markets, in return for recruiting refugees in order to include them in the labor market.
+The second concrete measure designed to respond to the Syrian refugee crisis is the establishment of special economic zones (SEZs) in Jordan, to give enterprises facilities in terms of taxes, investments and access to European and American export markets, in return for recruiting refugees in order to include them in the labor market.
 Pilot projects have been set up in Jordan.